-Established in 1969 the Grimes-King Foundation for the Elderly, Inc. is the successor in interest to the Home for Aged Colored Women, incorporated in 1864, under Chapter 80 of the Acts of the Commonwealth of Massachusetts of that year.
+Established in 1969 the Grimes-King Foundation for the Elderly, Inc. is the successor in interest to the Home for Aged Colored Women, founded in 1860 and incorporated in 1864, under Chapter 80 of the Acts of the Commonwealth of Massachusetts of that year.

 The Home for Aged Colored Women (HACW) was founded in an era when governmental spending for basic social needs was non-existent.
 Until the early 1940s the organization maintained a residence as a home for poor elderly black women in Boston after their working careers had ended.

 During the 1950s and 1960s, after HACW ceased to operate the residence, the Board of Trustees adopted the practice of contributing to a wide range of activities and programs to support low-cost housing and health care for elderly African Americans.
 Major initiatives included creation of The Commonwealth Housing Foundation and the pioneering Ada Hinton Homes in Roxbury, a model for private efforts to develop low-income housing for the elderly.

 Beginning in the 1970s and through the present, a range of social service programs are supported through annual grants made possible from the income generated by endowment of the Foundation.
 For additional history, view information about the Foundation’s current and past directors, or view a booklet on The Home for Aged Colored Women.
 The booklet provides background on one of Boston’s most historic foundations that has served the community for 160 years.
 Our legacy comes from our Board members’ passing along the history to current generations of philanthropists.

 |April 1860||Home for Aged Colored Women established at 65 Southac Street.|

 |March 1864||Home for Aged Colored Women moved to 27 Myrtle Street where it stayed for 27 years|